Telstra International Privacy Statement

 We use a combination of technical solutions, security controls and internal processes to help us protect your personal information and our network from unauthorised access and disclosure.

-We may share your information with entities within the Telstra Group, as well as representatives from your organization.
+We may share your information with other entities within the Telstra Group, as well as representatives from your organisation.
 In addition, we regularly share your personal information with certain third parties, as detailed in the table below.
-However, Telstra does not sell personal information relating to any of our enterprise customers.

-From time to time, we may also need to share your personal information with other parties to comply with laws, to assist us with fraud and identity checking, to implement a transfer or sale of our assets or part of our business, and with other service providers that assist us in developing our business and corporate functions on an intermittent basis.
+From time to time, we may also need to share your personal information with other parties to comply with laws, to assist us with fraud and identity checking, to implement a transfer or sale of our assets or part of our business and to assist us in developing our business and corporate functions on an intermittent basis.

 Cross-border transfer of personal information

 We may transfer your personal information to a jurisdiction outside the location where the personal information was collected.
-To safeguard these transfers, Telstra usually implements the Standard Contractual Clauses (“SCCs”) that have been adopted by the European Commission, available online here, to provide an adequate level of data protection for your personal information.
-The SCCs ensure that all entities within the Telstra Group and suppliers process personal information in accordance with the GDPR, which is widely recognised as the gold standard of privacy protection.
+To safeguard these transfers, where required by law, Telstra implements the Standard Contractual Clauses (“SCCs”) that have been adopted by the European Commission, as well as the Standard Contractual Clauses ("SCCs") that have been adopted by the UK Government, to provide an adequate level of data protection for your personal information.
+The SCCs ensure that entities within the Telstra Group and suppliers process personal information in accordance with the GDPR, which is widely recognised as a benchmark for privacy protection.